Kusunoki0130/Map-Generator/README.md

 # Map-Generator
 A random generator of maps.
-It works on HTML ans JS.
+It works on HTML and JS.

-Just double cilick on the html file, and it will generator automatically.
+Just double click on the html file, and it will generate automatically.

 Press F5, then a new map will be generated.